 Let’s get started.

-- A strategic business approach can help you reach the right customers.
+- Implying a new business approach can take you to the target customers.

 - Diversifying the revenue can boost your business during times of crisis.